 Final Thoughts on the Salomon CityTrail X-Scream

 The Salomon CityTrail X-Scream is the perfect shoe for all of your urban adventures.
 Trail inspired design combines with road shoe ethic in order to create a shoe that truly does go anywhere and do anything, and at a pricepoint of $110, the Salomon CityTrail X-Scream is the perfect choice to cover multiple types of terrain.
 The Salomon CityTrail app is easy to use, covers multiple cities, and gives runners the ability to showcase their favorite runs and routes.
 Turn any city into an urban playground.
-For more ideas, info on the trail tech, or even to watch a quick video showcasing the shoe, head on over to Salomon’s website and check them out.
+For more ideas, info on the trail tech, or even to watch a quick video showcasing the shoe, head on over to www.salomon.com or www.amazon.com/salomon and check them out.